Dependence on laser intensity of the number-weighted angular distribution of Compton-scattered photon beams: Introduction

 Recently, it has been proposed that the characterization of the transverse angular profile of Compton-scattered photons could provide an estimation of the laser intensity at the interaction point \cite{HarShemesh:2012, Yan:2017, Harvey:2018}.
 The disadvantage of approaches of this kind is that they depend on a specific SFQED model of the radiation reaction experienced by the electrons.
-As the appropriateness of the model is in turn determined by $a_0$, these approaches are inadequate when the underlying physics itself is under investigation, for instance when probing the transition regimes.
+As the appropriateness of the model is in turn determined by $a_0$, these approaches are of limited applicability when the underlying physics itself is under investigation, for instance when probing the transition regimes.
 A model-independent technique, where the laser intensity could be inferred from the energy-weighted angular profile of the photons, was proposed in \cite{Blackburn:2020} and it was shown to be able to retrieve a value for $a_0$ at the interaction point with an uncertainty of the order of a few percent.
-However, the energy-weighted spatial distribution of multi-MeV photon beams is difficult to measure, due to the typically weak dependence of detector response on photon energies in the multi-MeV range.
-This significantly limits the experimental applicability of an inference method of this kind.
-We thus propose here an inference method which relies instead on a precise knowledge of the transverse distribution of the photon number density, which can be readily obtained using standard technology.
+However, measuring the spatial distribution of the photon beam energy is experimentally challenging: detection of high-energy (i.e., MeV-GeV) photon beams is typically done at either high-flux and low energy (up to $\sim 1$ \unit{\MeV})~\cite{Wilhelm:1996, Lipoglavek:2006} or at high energies on a single photon basis~\cite{Ypsilantis:1994, Schonfelder:2013}.
+This is mainly due to the typically weak dependence of detector response on photon energy in the multi-MeV range.
+Techniques to determine the energy spectrum of a high energy, high flux gamma-ray beam have also been proposed \cite{Schumaker:2014, Corvan:2014, Behm:2018,Cavanagh:2023}; however spatial information cannot be recovered.
+This experimental limitation constrains the applicability of the method proposed in \cite{Blackburn:2020}, which relies on the energy density profile.
+We thus propose here an inference method which relies instead on a precise knowledge of the transverse distribution of the photon number density, which can be readily obtained using existing technology.